Transient Growth in Stochastic Burgers Flows: Introduction and Problem Statement

-For simplicity we will denote the time-space domain $D := (0,T] \times (0,1)$ (``$:=$'' means ``equal to by definition'').
+For simplicity, we will denote the time-space domain $D := (0,T] \times (0,1)$ (``$:=$'' means ``equal to by definition'').
 In equation \eqref{eq:burgersA} the stochastic forcing is given by a random field $\zeta(t,x)$, $(t,x)\in D$.
-Therefore, at any point $(t,x)$ our solution becomes a random variable $u=u(t,x,\omega)$ for $\omega$ in some probability space $\Omega$.
-We add that, while for other systems, such as e.g.~the Schr\"odinger equation \cite{ddm02a}, one may also consider multiplicative noise, for models of the type \eqref{eq:burgersA} one typically studies additive noise.
+Therefore, at any point $(t,x)$ our solution becomes a random variable $u={u(t,x;\omega)}$ for $\omega$ in some probability space $\Omega$.
+We add that, while for other systems, such as e.g., the Schr\"odinger equation \cite{ddm02a}, one may also consider multiplicative noise, for {dissipative} models of the type \eqref{eq:burgersA} one typically studies additive noise.
+The reason is that, as argued in \cite[Section 5.5.2]{f15}, multiplicative noise tends to have effect similar to dissipative terms, so if the equation already involves such a term, then no major qualitative changes in the solution behavior can be expected.

-A common approach to modelling stochastic excitation in PDE systems is to describe it in terms of Gaussian white noise associated with an infinite-variance Wiener process.
-However, as will be discussed {in Section \ref{sec:noise} and Appendix \ref{sec:white}}, such noise model does not ensure that individual solutions are well defined in the Sobolev space $H^1_p$ and is therefore not suitable for the problem considered here.
+A common approach to modelling stochastic excitation in PDE systems is to describe it in terms of Gaussian noise white both in time and space, and associated with an infinite-variance Wiener process.
+However, as will be discussed in Section \ref{sec:noise}, such a noise model does not ensure that individual solutions are well defined in the Sobolev space $H^1_p$ and is therefore not suitable for the problem considered here.
 Thus, for the remainder of this paper, we shall restrict our attention to the case where $\zeta$ is the derivative of a Wiener process with finite variance, which is the most ``aggressive'' stochastic excitation still leaving problem \eqref{eq:burgers} well-posed in $H^1_p$ (precise definition is deferred to Section \ref{sec:noise}).
-We add that the stochastic Burgers equation may be regarded as a special case of the Kardar-Parisi-Zhang equation which has received some attention in the literature \cite{h14a}.
+We add that the stochastic Burgers equation {is related to} the Kardar-Parisi-Zhang equation, which has received some attention in the literature {\cite{h14a,mkv16}, except that the latter is typically studied in the presence of noise which is white both in space and in time}.

 We now briefly summarize important results from the literature relevant to the stochastic Burgers equation.
 The existence and uniqueness of solutions has been proven in \cite{BCJL94,GN99} for the problem posed on the real line and in \cite{DPDT94,g98} for a bounded domain with Dirichlet boundary conditions.
 In all cases, solutions can be regarded as continuous $L^p$-valued random processes.
 For the bounded domain (the case which we are interested in), convergence of numerical schemes has been established in \cite{AG06} for the finite-difference approaches and in \cite{BJ13} for Galerkin approximations.
 However, in both cases only Dirichlet boundary conditions were considered.
 The case with the periodic boundary conditions has been recently considered in \cite{HM15} for a larger class of Burgers-type equations and an abstract numerical scheme.